 of AOR than anyone I've ever known.
 His characteristics are those of a warrior: simple, direct,

-fearless, tirelessly uncompromising, and wholly devoted to his duty...as revealed in the word of
+fearless, tirelessly uncompromising, and wholly devoted to his duty...as revealed to him by the

 |Old soldiers, old leaves...
 This humble man also studied the Bible every day.
 His Christian

 understanding of authority and duty enabled him to overcome his introverted nature and